haiku/haiku/ReadMe.Compiling.md

 Building Haiku
 ==========================
 This is a overview into the process of building HAIKU from source.
-An online version is available at <https://haiku-os.org/guides/building/>.
+An online version is available at <https://www.haiku-os.org/guides/building/>.

-Official releases of Haiku are at <https://haiku-os.org/get-haiku>.
+Official releases of Haiku are at <https://www.haiku-os.org/get-haiku>.
 The (unstable) nightly builds are available at <https://download.haiku-os.org/>.

 We currently support the following platforms:
  * Haiku
  * Linux
  * FreeBSD
- * Mac OS X
+ * macOS

 Required Software
 ----------------------------